michael-hamilton/3Dphys-boilerplate/README.md

 );
 ```

-Spot lights are focused in a certain direction and will cause objects to cast shadoes.
+Spot lights are focused in a certain direction and will cause objects to cast shadows.
 #### Creating A Spot Light
 ```javascript
 E.createSpotLight(